 Humanity's insatiable need to know what is 'out there' has more recently driven us beyond our own world.

 Cosmology has inspired us to put humans on the moon (unless you believe it a gigantic hoax), to send probes to other planets in our Solar System, to fly past and investigate the gas giants (Saturn, Jupiter, Uranus and Neptune) and to go even beyond our own Solar System.
-(Voyagers 1 and 2 launched in 1977 - and currently as at 2008, Voyager is the farthest ever man-made object from the Sun).

 The Universe is not the quiet, static, sedate place you might think it is.